Share

 American Roulette is one beautiful, big wheel with 38 pockets.
 For precisely 36 of these pockets, you’ll see each a numerical sequence of odd and even numbers, and alternating colors of red and black.
 The final two pockets are marked zero (0) and double zero (00), both of which are casually conspicuous in green.

 In a real-life setting (as in, bricks and mortar; this is as real as winning gets), you would tell the croupier, the roulette wheel spinmaster, if you will, which pockets you want the ball to land in.
-They would give the wheel a good, hearty spin, and you would hold your breath alongside other hopefuls as the ball chooses its winning number
+They would give the wheel a good, hearty spin, and you would hold your breath alongside other hopefuls as the ball chooses its winning number.

-When you play American Roulette online, you tap or click your bets on the betting table instead of talking or signaling to the croupier.
+When playing American Roulette online, you tap or click your bets on the betting table instead of talking or signaling to the croupier.
 The table represents the Roulette wheel, where the numbers are laid out flat.
 You can select individual numbers, groups of numbers, or outside bets directly on the table, then hit “Spin” at your leisure.

 As the rules of American Roulette go, there are two main categories of bets: inside bets and outside bets.
 Inside bets pay the highest, but they’re also the hardest to land (as you might imagine).
 Outside bets are easier to achieve, and they’ll keep your bankroll nice and steady with even money wins.